Midgethacker/iready-hack/README.md

 For information on how to install, visit [here](https://github.com/cupiditys/iReady-Overload/wiki/How-to-install)
 <br/>

 The current "diagnostic hack" is [here](https://vault0.netlify.app).
+Please note the following things:
-Please note this is more of a search function and is not guaranteed to work on every question.
+* this is more of a search function and is not guaranteed to work on every question
+* I do not own this site

 ## Disclaimers
 <details>